gh0st91/WSL_PlugNPlay/README.md

 ## Usage

 1. Download the latest WSL_PlugNPlay.exe or .ps1 from the [Releases](https://github.com/gh0st91/WSL_PlugNPlay/releases) page.
-2. Have your WSL distro up and running before opening either the .exe or .ps1
+2. Have USB devices connected and your WSL distro up and running before opening either the .exe or .ps1
 	- If you chose the powershell script, run it from an admin powershell prompt.
 	- If you chose the exe, congratulations!
 Everything is taken care of.
 Just click 'Yes' on the UAC prompt.
+	- NOTE: IF YOU CONNECT USB DEVICE(S) AFTER THE WINDOW IS OPEN, RESTART THE PROGRAM TO HAVE THOSE DEVICES APPEAR IN THE LIST.
 4. A GUI window will appear, displaying a list of all attached USB devices.
 5. Check the box next to the devices you want to attach or detach.
 7. The selected USB devices will be instantly attached or detached, depending on what was selected.